-The Series 2003A-8V Bonds are general obligations of the Corporation, payable from revenues derived from certain sales and compensating use taxes imposed by the State of New York on a statewide basis and required by law to be deposited in the Local Government Assistance Tax Fund (the "Tax Fund") at the rate of one percent (1%).
-The Series 2003A-8V Bonds will be paid from the 1% Sales Tax after sufficient amounts are deposited in the funds and accounts securing the Senior Bonds (as defined herein).
-The Series 2003A-8V Bonds will be secured by a Capital Reserve Fund established by the Resolution and certain other funds and accounts under the Resolution, all as more fully described herein.
+The Remarketed Bonds are general obligations of the Corporation, payable from revenues derived from certain sales and compensating use taxes imposed by the State of New York on a statewide basis and required by law to be deposited in the Local Government Assistance Tax Fund (the "Tax Fund") at the rate of one percent (1%).
+The Series 2003A-5/6 Bonds will be paid from the 1% Sales Tax after sufficient amounts are deposited in the funds and accounts securing the 2008B-C/D Bonds and other Senior Bonds (as defined herein).
+Each series of the Remarketed Bonds will be secured by a Capital Reserve Fund established by the Resolution pursuant to which such Bonds were issued and certain other funds and accounts under such Resolution, all as more fully described herein.

-Payments from the Tax Fund to make payments on the Series 2003A-8V Bonds are subject to appropriation for such purpose by the State Legislature.
+Payments from the Tax Fund to make payments on the Remarketed Bonds are subject to appropriation for such purpose by the State Legislature.
 The State is not bound or obligated to make such appropriation or continue the imposition of the sales and use taxes required to be deposited to the Tax Fund.
 The Corporation is a public benefit corporation of the State and has no taxing power.
-The Series 2003A-8V Bonds do not constitute an enforceable obligation or a debt of the State or any unit of local government of the State, and neither the faith and credit nor the taxing power of the State or any such unit of local government is pledged to the payment of the principal or Redemption Price of or interest on the Series 2003A-8V Bonds.
+The Remarketed Bonds do not constitute an enforceable obligation or a debt of the State or any unit of local government of the State, and neither the faith and credit nor the taxing power of the State or any such unit of local government is pledged to the payment of the principal or Redemption Price of or interest on the Remarketed Bonds.

-The initial issuance of the Series 2003A-8V Bonds was subject to approval of legality by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
+The initial issuances of the Series 2003A-5/6 Bonds and Series 2008B-C/D Bonds were subject to approval of legality by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
 Certain legal matters will be passed on for the Corporation by the Attorney General of the State of New York, General Counsel to the Corporation.
 Certain legal matters will be passed upon for the Remarketing Agent by its counsel, Harris Beach PLLC, New York, New York.
 Public Resources Advisory Group is acting as Financial Advisor to the Corporation.
-The Series 2003A-8V Bonds will be available for delivery through the facilities of DTC on or about August 3, 2009.
+The Remarketed Bonds will be available for delivery through the facilities of DTC on or about June 10, 2009.